-Getting Started and Preparing for your System
+Getting Started and Planning for your Aquaponic System

-Whether you are planning to build your own system or purchase a complete system, we recommend you go through this list to help you plan your system accordingly.
+Whether you are planning to build your own system or purchase a complete system, we recommend you go through this list to help you plan your project accordingly.
 Gathering this information is extremely helpful for our team when we are assisting customers so we can ensure that we are providing the best possible solution to meet your goals and objectives.

 - Have you attended a reputable aquaponics training course?
 Whether you are taking aquaponics classes from us or from someone else we strongly recommend getting some hands on training with instructors who have been actively growing with aquaponics for at least five years.
 It’s important to gather as much reliable and trusted information as possible before making the commitment to building or purchasing your own aquaponics system.
+Check our our series of online classes along with our best selling Aquaponics books and videos.

 - Are you a Do-it-Yourselfer?
 Or do you prefer purchasing something that is already properly designed and well proven?
 This is an important consideration before getting started in aquaponics.
 DIY aquaponics can be extremely fun and rewarding but can also take a long time as you are trying to figure many things out on your own.
 If you want to get up and running quickly you may be better off with a proven system with instructions and technical support.
 Either way, we have complete aquaponic systems or individual components available for which ever path you choose.